How to lower car insurance costs without losing coverage

 Fact-checked with HomeInsurance.com

 Car insurance can add up quickly for a variety of reasons.
-AAA’s 2019 “Your Driving Costs” study revealed that drivers paid a median cost of $1,251 per year on car insurance.
+On average, full coverage car insurance costs $1,555 per year.
 Knowing how to lower car insurance premiums can help you turn savings into an opportunity to invest in other financial ways.

 In this article, you can learn how to get cheap car insurance (or save money on your existing policy).